daviddennis/tornado/README.md

 Language: python

 Notes:

-	Since a uwsgi/nginx configuration was not allowed, this uses Tornado for its non-blocking I/O, giving the API greater flexibility and speed while handling requests.
+Since a uwsgi/nginx configuration was not allowed, this uses Tornado for its non-blocking I/O, giving the API flexibility and speed while handling requests.

 A db index on the `device_uuid` and `sensor_reading_time` fields speeds up request lookups.
 Would likely be more performant to use a NoSQL database and cacheing layer (e.g., Redis) in practice.

 Testing:

 A very basic test suite is provided: "python run_test.py APITest.test_lookup"

 Requirements:
  - postgres